Puns in Marketing: The Good, The Bad and The Pugly

 A pun is the lowest form of humor… – Doug Larson

 Are puns a good choice for a marketer looking for an edge?
 It depends on who you ask.
 Some self-proclaimed experts say never use puns — too risky.
 Others might tell you that a good pun is the best kind of creative wordplay for marketing.
-Maybe a case could be made for either point of view.
+Maybe a case could be made for either point of view — so let’s try to make one.

 Puns Gone Wrong